 Insertable Phone Cards

-These are purchased at any Post Office in the country and can only be used with pay phones.
+These are purchased at any Post Office in the country and can only be used with payphones.
 The card is issued by O2 Trick and will cost you 180 CZK, regardless of the Post Office you go to.
-It is a good choice for domestic calls, but international calls tend to be very expensive with them.
-To use them, unhook the phone, place the card in the slot and then, when you hear the dial tone, proceed with you call as normal – the cost of the call is deducted automatically as the call progresses.
+It is a good choice for domestic calls, but international calls tend to be very expensive.
+To use them, unhook the phone, place the card in the slot and then, when you hear the dial tone, proceed with your call as normal – the cost of the call is deducted automatically as the call progresses.
 You can save money on international calls by adding the prefix “970” to calls (for example, this would make a call to the UK start with 970-00-44), but this will still be more expensive than an international phone card.

 International Scratch Phone Cards

-These are the best choice if you are going to be calling abroad, as they are much cheaper than Insertable Phone Cards.
-They can also be used to make domestic calls as well though, and can even be used with the phone in your hotel room.
-They’re easy to use – simply call a free number and then enter your code – but the only company currently producing them on a large scale is Smartcall.
+These are the best choice if you will be calling abroad, as they are much cheaper than Insertable Phone Cards.
+They can also be used to make domestic calls as well, though, and can even be used with the phone in your hotel room.
+They’re easy to use – call a free number and then enter your code – but the only company currently producing them on a large scale is Smartcall.
 You can buy them in many places, such as newsstands, hostels and souvenir shops.
 The only drawback is that you will only be able to buy them in larger towns.
-You can buy them in denominations of 150 CZK, 300 CZK, 500 CZK, and 1,000 CZK, but just to be safe, avoid the higher amounts, as they could be fraudulent.
+You can buy them in denominations of 150 CZK, 300 CZK, 500 CZK, and 1,000 CZK, but to be safe, avoid the higher amounts, as they could be fraudulent.

 Increased competition has led to better services and lower call charges among Czech networks.
 If you’re here for a short time, it may be worth picking up a combination SIM and pre-paid card for your phone.
 The main networks are Vodafone (800 777 777, www.vodafone.cz), T-Mobile (603 603 603, www.t-mobile.cz) and 02 (800 020 202, www.cz.O2.com).

 The European Union regulation banning mobile operators from charging extra roaming fees for voice services, text messaging and data.
-All citizens of the European Union will be charged per minute of call, sent messages and internet connection in the EU countries at the same price as they would have paid in their home state.
+All European Union citizens will be charged per minute of call, sent messages, and internet connection in the EU countries at the same price as they would have paid in their home state.